 When the body is trying to expel toxins at a faster rate, you can experience a healing crisis.

 Your healing crisis may be more severe if your system is more toxic.
 Healing crises, during the detoxification process, are characterised by a temporary increase in symptoms.
 Symptoms of this immune response typically include fever, chills, and flushing.
 For a time, you may actually feel worse and may conclude that the detox diet is not working.
 However, the symptoms are signs that the detox program is effective and the body is cleaning and repairing itself of all the toxins.
 This reaction is only temporary and usually lasts from one to three days.

-To cope with the symptoms of the healing crisis, it is important for you drink plenty of liquids especially fresh water.
-Other liquids you can drink are juices and herbal teas.
-Drinking liquids will help you to flush the toxins out of the body.
-It is best to drink pure water, and not tap water.
-It is ideal to drink bottled spring water.
-You should drink at least six to eight glasses of water per day.
-If you are feeling tired or lethargic, this your body's way of telling you to take a rest.
+Drinking plenty of liquids, especially fresh water, will help you to flush the toxins out of your body.
+It is best to drink pure water rather than tap water.
+Bottled spring water is preferable to ensure you're not introducing waterborne diseases into your body.
+Aim for at least six to eight glasses of water per day.
+If you are feeling tired or lethargic, this is your body's way of telling you to take a rest.

-You should also avoid the following from your diet and lifestyle.
-Smoking, too much alcohol, coffee, and a diet consists of high fat, sugary drinks, and refined food are all guaranteed to make you feel low on energy.
+You should also cut the following out from your diet and lifestyle: smoking, too much alcohol, coffee, foods that are high in fat, sugary drinks and processed foods.
+These are all guaranteed to drain your energy.